-- Contact the Principal Forester or Tree Surgeon Supervisor II and explain the situation. - The Principal Forester or Tree Surgeon Supervisor II will contact all appropriate RAP staff to obtain further instructions and final approval before authorizing the tree to be removed. - Exception to the Rule: If any park tree poses an immediate life-threatening emergency or safety hazard, the RAP arborist may bypass the regular procedure and authorize removal of the tree.
-Detailed documentation will be required, including digital photos of the tree before and after the hazard has been mitigated
+- Contact the Principal Forester or Tree Surgeon Supervisor II and explain the situation. - The Principal Forester or Tree Surgeon Supervisor II will contact all appropriate RAP staff to obtain further instructions and final approval before authorizing the tree to be removed. - poses an immediate life-threatening emergency or safety hazard, the RAP arborist may bypass the regular procedure and authorize removal of the tree.
+Detailed documentation will be required, including digital photos of the tree before and after the hazard has been mitigated.